 I am a prize postdoctoral fellow in the Department of Astronomy at the University of Florida.
 In 2014 I defended my PhD dissertation (“The Dynamics and Cold Gas Content of Luminous Infrared Galaxy Mergers in the Local Universe”) in the Department of Astronomy at The University of Virginia.
 I have previously been a:

 - FONDECYT Postdoctoral Fellow (2014–2017), Departamento de Astronomía, Universidad de Concepción and the Instituto de Astrofísica, Pontificia Universidad Católica de Chile

-- Graduate student (both as a Teaching Assistant and a Research Assistant; 2007–2014), Department of Astronomy, The University of Virginia
+- Graduate student (Research Assistant and Teaching Assistant; 2007–2014), Department of Astronomy, The University of Virginia

 - Visiting Graduate Student Fellow (Jan–Jul 2013), Infrared Processing and Analysis Center, California Institute of Technology

 In addition to my research activities, I am interested in public outreach and am always happy to talk to astronomy clubs and do classroom visits (in person or via Skype).
 Please contact me at the email below if you are interested in working together on outreach.